AsadAliEngineer/AI-Recommendation-System/README.md

 </div>

 The current design is intentionally compact for a portfolio project.
 A larger production system would likely split the modeling, evaluation, plotting, and output-writing logic into additional modules.

+The source is formatted with black, linted with ruff, and type-checked with mypy.
+These checks run in CI and are configured in `pyproject.toml`.

 ---